-Associate Professor, Department of Computational Science, Graduate School of System and Information Science, Kobe UniversityJST CREST "Structure-Preserving System Modeling and Simulation Basis Based on Geometric Discrete Mechanics"
+Associate Professor, Department of Computational Science, Graduate School of System Informatics, Kobe UniversityJST CREST "Structure-Preserving System Modeling and Simulation Basis Based on Geometric Discrete Mechanics"

 1-1 Rokkodai-cho, Nada-ku, Kobe, 657-8501

 I am addressing various real world problems through a mathematical scientific approach.
 In particular, I am conducting research on simulation and modeling from both theoretical and practical aspects.

 With the recent development of sensor devices, it has become possible to acquire a variety of data.
 I am particularly interested in statistical methods for data obtained as networks in psychology, agriculture and economics.

 In recent years, it has been recognized that a variety of functionalities can be realized only by the movement of the body, as typified by the passive walk of a robot.
 I am studying these problems from modeling and simulation approaches.